OpenMDAO/OpenMDAO-Framework/docs/user-guide/userguide_script.rst

     >>> test.z
     7777

-There are some more specialized components that will make use of the ability to create public variables on the fly, but it won't be used for most general components.
+Some specialized components will make use of the ability to create public variables on the fly, but most general components won't need this.

+The example above shows how to directly access a public variable, but there is also an indirect access using a *set* and *get* method.
+These are primarily used by the framework in passing data between public variables.
+There are some cases where a model developer may need to use these, but this is only for specific cases where some objects are executing on remote servers.

+Here is an example of the get function:

+.. doctest:: var_indirect

+    >>> from openmdao.examples.enginedesign.engine import Engine
+    >>> my_engine = Engine()
+    >>> my_engine.bore
+    82.0
+    >>> my_engine.get("bore")
+    82.0

+Here is an example of the set function:

+.. doctest:: var_indirect

+    >>> my_engine.RPM = 2500
+    >>> my_engine.RPM
+    2500.0
+    >>> my_engine.set("RPM",3333)
+    >>> my_engine.RPM
+    3333.0

 .. index:: Traits